 - 3.17 A Councillor is not permitted to ask a question with notice under clause 3.16 that comprises a complaint against the General Manager or a member of staff of the Council, or a question that implies wrongdoing by the General Manager or a member of staff of the Council. - 3.18 The General Manager or their nominee may respond to a question with notice submitted under clause 3.16 by way of a report included in the business papers for the relevant meeting of the Council or orally at the meeting.

-١, Councillor hereby give (name)
+(name)

-notice of my intention to ask a Question with Notice at the Council meeting of
+- Question with Notice at the Council meeting of

+(date)